revoicechat/revoicechat/README.md

 Add a new proxy host with the following :

 #### Details
-- Domain names : `app.yourdomain.me`
+- Domain names : `client.yourdomain.me`
 - Scheme : `http`
 - Forward Hostname / IP : `IP of WebClient`
 - Forward Port : `80`